• Skip to primary navigation

 Adjust the green chilies as per your taste.

 Make sure the pongal is not lumpy.
-Roasting the rava helps a lot and is a must for ensuring it doesn’t clump up.
+Roasting the rava helps a lot and is a must to prevent it from clumping up.

 Use coarse rava to make pongal.
 Coarse rava is also called Bombay Rava.

-Adding enough ghee is very important to make good pongal otherwise; it will become like a paste.
+Adding enough ghee is important to make good pongal; otherwise, it will become pasty.

 Nutrition